 This teaching philosophy has been shaped by my own experiences of academic life in Northern Ireland, England, and the United States, and has therefore provided me with a wealth of Socratic and proleptic skills ensuring that I am able to teach and train people of all learning styles.

 I have a number of key interests that take up my time.
-I'm a major history guy, and especially love historical fiction.
+I especially love historical fiction and poetry.
 The eras that keenly hold my attention are Ancient Greece and Rome, First Century Palestine, the Reformation through to the Enlightenment and the Peninsular War in the 19th Century.
 Of particular interest to me are the key figures; men whose bravery, courage, wisdom and divine providence shook the world they inherited and forged a new world from the crucibles of conviction, conversion and conflict.
 My fascination with theology goes beyond Christian orthodoxy, however, and I enjoy learning about other theological systems including mythology from the past, current religious movements, and how they interact and intersect with Christianity.

 Beyond the books, I have a love-hate relationship with Arsenal FC, and thoroughly enjoy opportunities playing soccer with anyone who will play with me.
 Ping pong is another favourite sporting past time, and I am increasingly enjoying running.
 I may even participate in a half marathon in the near future (this has yet to happen).